Article at a Glance:

 Table of Contents

-One of the primary reasons meth is so dangerous is because of the ingredients it can include.
-That’s also why a lot of answering, “What does meth smell like?” relies on an understanding of how it’s made.
-It’s a process called cooking that leads to the creation of meth, and it begins with extracting ephedrine or pseudoephedrine from cold or diet medicines.
-Then there’s a chemical reaction that can occur by adding ingredients such as ammonia and lithium, and a solvent is then added to extract the meth.
-Acidic gas that goes through the meth then creates the crystals.
+Meth is created through a process called cooking.
+It begins with extracting ephedrine or pseudoephedrine from cold or diet medicines.
+Then, there’s a chemical reaction that can occur by adding ingredients such as ammonia and lithium, and a solvent is added to extract the meth.
+Acidic gas goes through the meth and creates the crystals.

-Most of the meth that’s illicitly purchased and used in the U.S. is made in domestic labs, whether large or small, and some is also made in Mexico.
-As part of the Combat Methamphetamine Act of 2005, Congress set requirements that retailers and pharmacies track the purchase of products frequently used to make the drug such as pseudoephedrine.
+Most of the meth that’s illicitly purchased and used in the U.S. is made in Mexico, but some is made in domestic labs, whether large or small.
+As part of the Combat Methamphetamine Act of 2005, Congress set requirements that retailers and pharmacies track the purchase of products frequently used to make the drug, such as pseudoephedrine.
 There are also limits on how much of certain over-the-counter medicines people can purchase in one day as a result.